The Arctic consists of ocean

 Climate:

-climate characterized by persistent cold and relatively narrow annual
+polar climate characterized by persistent cold and relatively narrow

-temperature ranges; winters characterized by continuous darkness, cold
+annual temperature ranges; winters characterized by continuous darkness,

-and stable weather conditions, and clear skies; summers characterized by
+cold and stable weather conditions, and clear skies; summers characterized

-continuous daylight, damp and foggy weather, and weak cyclones with rain
+by continuous daylight, damp and foggy weather, and weak cyclones with

 Terrain:

-surface covered by a perennial drifting polar icepack that, on average,
+central surface covered by a perennial drifting polar icepack that, on

-is about 3 meters thick, although pressure ridges may be three times
+average, is about 3 meters thick, although pressure ridges may be three

-that thickness; clockwise drift pattern in the Beaufort Gyral Stream,
+times that thickness; clockwise drift pattern in the Beaufort Gyral

-but nearly straight-line movement from the New Siberian Islands (Russia)
+Stream, but nearly straight-line movement from the New Siberian Islands

 surrounded by open seas during the summer, but more than doubles in size